MERGER AND ACQUISITION

 Technology and systems integration is key to efficient operations and minimizing data security risks.
 Management should collaborate with IT teams to perform assessments as soon as possible.

-Finally, it’s wise to work with experienced M&A law professionals to identify all relevant legal and compliance obligations.
+Finally, it’s wise to work with experienced M&A advisory professionals to identify all relevant regulatory and compliance obligations.
 Meeting regulatory requirements minimizes the risks of penalties and delays.

 While each business experiences nuanced outcomes following a transaction, there are some common PMI challenges organizations need to be aware of.